Weekdays 9:30am - 7pm.

 Table of Contents

-Dr Ivan Puah, an MOH-accredited liposuction doctor with vast experience in male chest contouring and gynecomastia surgery, emphasises that “gynecomastia isn’t just a cosmetic issue.
-Addressing it not only reshapes the chest for a more masculine contour but also provides an opportunity to evaluate excised breast tissue for potential abnormalities.”
+Dr Ivan Puah, an MOH-accredited liposuction doctor with vast experience in male chest contouring and gynecomastia surgery, emphasises that “gynecomastia isn’t just a cosmetic issue.”

 Gynecomastia and Its Link to various Health Risks